eliyahabba/LLM-Evaluation/src/experiments/experiment_preparation/datasets_configurations/Prompt_Paraphrasing_for_MMLU_Dataset.md

 ## Notable technical considerations

 ### 1. Double space bug
 The original code contains an extra space issue:
+The original code contains an extra space issue:
 - `about {{topic}}` -> `about  {{topic}}`